briantuckerdesign/tinysync/README.md

 **Start tinySync**
 Run `npm start` to start tinySync.

 It will ask you to make a password.
 Don't forget it, as there is no way to recover it nor your data.

-Your passwords and API keys are stored, encrypted, on your computer and can only be decrypted with this password. *There is no way to recover your config or password if you lose it.*
+Your passwords and access tokens are stored, encrypted, on your computer and can only be decrypted with this password. _There is no way to recover your config or password if you lose it._

 ---